Exploration-Lab/llm-for-clinical-report-generation-deidentification/README.md

 # LLM for Clinical Report Generation-Deidentification
-Install the depedency in requirment.txt
+Install the depedency in requirement.txt

-!pip install *requirement.txt
+pip install -r requirement.txt

 ## Main Contribution
 Our contributions can be summarized as below: